 “You starvelling, you eel-skin, you dried neat’s-tongue, you bull’s-pizzle, you stock-fish–O for breath to utter what is like thee!-you tailor’s-yard, you sheath, you bow-case, you vile standing tuck!”

 There.
 Glad I got that out of my system.

 BTW.
 Those are names of dragonflies, above.
 Beautiful, aren’t they?
 Shakespeare loved odd names of things.
-Scholars have shown that he used in writing a wider vocabulary than any other author who has ever wrote in our glorious tongue.
+Scholars have shown that he used in writing a wider vocabulary than any other author who has ever written in our glorious tongue.
 Again, happy birthday, Willie.
 What fools those Ed Deformers be!

 For more pieces by Bob Shepherd on the topic of Education “Reform,” go here: https://bobshepherdonline.wordpress.com/category/ed-reform/